Dichlorodiiodomethane

 Dichlorodiiodomethane is a tetrahalomethane with the chemical formula CCl2I2.
-This complex organic compound is characterized by having four halogen atoms—two chlorine and two iodine—attached to a methane backbone.
+This organic compound is characterized by having four halogen atoms—two chlorine and two iodine—attached to a methane backbone.

 Synthesis

 The compound was initially prepared by Höland in 1887 by treating CH2Cl2 with Br2/I2 at 100-200 °C for several weeks.
 Distillation gave dichloroiodomethane and dichlorodiiodomethane.

 Physical properties

 The compound forms an unstable solid that melts and decomposes at 85 °C. Its heat of formation (−ΔH°F, 25 °C, gas phase) is −24 kcal·mol^{−1} (compare to 70 kcal·mol^{−1} for difluorodiiodomethane and −43 kcal·mol^{−1} for dibromodiiodomethane, calculated values).
 Its carbon-13 shift is −90.7 ppm.